damonsauve/wishlist-browser/README.md

 # Amazon Wish List Browser

-A code sample that uses the Amazon to product list and single-product APIs, using PHP, Smarty templates, and a Redis datastore for caching API results, all available on an AWS EC2 instance.
+A code sample that uses <a href="http://doitlikejustin.github.io/amazon-wish-lister/">Amazon Wish Lister</a> API to browse an Amazon Wish List using PHP, Smarty templates, and a Redis datastore for caching API results, all available on an AWS EC2 instance.

 Application details:
 - MVC architecture.